Atlanta Symphony House | Architectural Photography Case Study

 The Photography

-The twilight exteriors, captured in the final moments of the workshop, reveal the house as the architect designed it to be experienced after dark: a luminous glass structure reflecting the evening sky and the surrounding canopy.
+The twilight exteriors were captured in the final moments before the workshop facilitators needed to move to the adjacent shoot venue — revealing the house as the architect designed it to be experienced after dark: a luminous glass structure reflecting the evening sky and the surrounding canopy.

 The Outcome